joeshmoenft/solana-shield/README.md

 ## Audits

+Solana Shield goes through periodic security assessments as new features are added.
+The assessments are primarily done by a member of the [@JoeShmoeNFT](https://twitter.com/joeshmoenft) community with years of professional security experience (although outside assessments and reports are most welcome).
+Any vulnerabilities found during these assessment periods are addressed by the Solana Shield team.
+The following sub-sections record the specifics for each assessment cycle.

+### April 25-29

-Security testing of [Solana Shield](https://github.com/joeshmoenft/solana-shield/) was carried out during the week of April 25-29 2022 by a member of the [@JoeShmoeNFT](https://twitter.com/joeshmoenft) community with years of professional security experience.
+An initial security assessment of Solana Shield was carried out during the week of April 25-29 2022.
 The following threats were prioritized during the assessment:

 - [Authentication failures](https://owasp.org/Top10/A07_2021-Identification_and_Authentication_Failures/).
   - Broken integration of [wwwhisper](https://github.com/wrr/wwwhisper).